shinyflight/HexaGAN/README.md

 ## HexaGAN: Generative Adversarial Nets for Real World Classification

-### A Tensorflow implementation of HexaGAN (Pytorch version will be uploaded)
+### A Tensorflow Implementation of HexaGAN (Pytorch version will be uploaded)

 ![HexaGAN_model](https://user-images.githubusercontent.com/25117385/64109029-66de4f80-cdb9-11e9-9e57-93797996de33.png)

 When dealing with the real world data, we encounter three problems such as 1) missing data, 2) class imbalance, and 3) missing label problems.
 In this paper, we propose HexaGAN, a generative adversarial network framework that shows promising classification performance for all three problems. <br>

-* Authors: Uiwon Hwang, Dahuin Jung, Sungroh Yoon
+* Reference: Uiwon Hwang, Dahuin Jung, Sungroh Yoon.
+“HexaGAN: Generative Adversarial Nets for Real World Classification.”
+International Conference on Machine Learning (ICML), 2019

 * Paper URL: http://proceedings.mlr.press/v97/hwang19a/hwang19a.pdf